johnturingan/gulp-advanced-csv-to-json/README.md

 # [gulp](http://gulpjs.com)-advanced-csv-to-json

-> Converts CSV to Json object in various output.
-You can either do basic conversion or you can use its awesome feature to use your own json structure.
+> Converts CSV to JSON object in various output.
+You can either do basic conversion or you can use its awesome feature to use your own JSON structure.
-> This is very helpful if you have complex json structure that a basic csv to json converter cannot do.
+> This is very helpful if you have complex JSON structure that a basic CSV to JSON converter cannot do.

 Install :traffic_light:
 -------